mattermost/docs/source/deploy/build-custom-mobile-apps.rst

 Setting up push notifications
 -----------------------------

-See our `Mobile Push Notifications </deploy/mobile-hpns.html>`__ documentation to learn about setting up push notifications for custom-built mobile apps.
+See our :doc:`Mobile Push Notifications </deploy/mobile-hpns>` documentation to learn about setting up push notifications for custom-built mobile apps.

 Developing and maintaining your custom app
 ------------------------------------------